-Within FSS, the following will be undertaken as a minimum:
+Within FSS, reviews will be undertaken as a minimum:

-- Level 1, 2 and 3 risk registers will be reviewed on a monthly basis at Senior Management Team meetings and Director led meetings as required.
+- Level 1, 2 and 3 (essential core activity) risk registers will be reviewed on a monthly basis at Senior Management Team meetings and Director led meetings as required.
 All risks rated High or Very High will be reviewed in detail and action taken to mitigate risks further, as required.
-Cross Directorate challenge is welcomed at level 3 should it be appropriate. - The Strategic risk register will also be reviewed by the Board annually or by exception, through escalation by SMT and the Audit and Risk Committee, as required. - The Strategic risk register will be reviewed quarterly by the FSS Audit and Risk Committee.
+Cross Directorate challenge is welcomed at level 3 should it be appropriate. - Level 3 (programme) risk registers will be reviewed in accordance with the individual reporting arrangements agreed by the relevant Programme Board and in accordance with the reporting timetable set out by the PMO. - The Strategic risk register will also be reviewed by the Board annually or by exception, through escalation by SMT and the Audit and Risk Committee, as required. - The Strategic risk register will be reviewed quarterly by the FSS Audit and Risk Committee.
 This will form the basis of a report that will comprise of a summary of all risks rated Very High and a copy of the latest version of the Strategic risk register.
-Any Red risks on the Level 2 SMT risk register shall also be reported to the Committee.

-• Programme risk registers will be reviewed in accordance with the individual reporting arrangements agreed by the relevant Programme Board.
+Any Red risks on the Level 2 SMT risk register shall also be reported to the Committee. - Discretionary project risk registers will be reviewed in accordance with the individual reporting arrangements agreed by the relevant Project Manager and in accordance with the reporting arrangements set out by the Programme Manager or Branch with support from the PMO..